AllenDowney/ThinkDSP/tutorial.md

 If it works and you get no error messages, **you are all set**.

-If you get error messages about missing packages, you can install the packages you need using your package manager, or try Option 1B and install Anaconda.
+If you get error messages about missing packages, you can install the packages you need using your package manager, or install Anaconda.

 ### Option 2